-I-6.2.3.5 Flexure Stress Allowable
+2.6.2.3.5 Flexure Stress Allowable

-If the flexure yield stress can be defined by testing, the design allowable flexure stress shall be limited to the lesser of the following:

-- 2/3 of the minimum yield stress at temperature - 1/2 of the minimum ultimate stress at temperature
+- Static If the flexure yield stress can be defined by testing, the design allowable flexure stress shall be limited to the lesser of the following: - \circ 2/3 of the minimum yield stress at temperature or - \circ 1/2 of the minimum ultimate stress at temperature.

-In the absence of a well-defined flexure yield stress, the design allowable flexure stress shall be limited to the following:

-• 1/2 of the minimum failure stress at temperature while maintaining a ductility requirement as outlined in Sect.
-I-4.1.2.
+In the absence of a well-defined flexure yield stress, the design allowable flexure stress shall be limited to 1/2 of the minimum failure stress at temperature while maintaining a ductility requirement as outlined in Section 2.4.1.2.
 Failure is defined as the state in which the coil has lost either its mechanical or electrical integrity.

-The tension stress fatigue allowable for a single modular coil conductor shall be in conformance with the criteria defined in Sect.
-I-4.2.
+• Fatigue - The tension stress fatigue allowable for a single modular coil conductor shall be in conformance with the criteria defined in Section 2.4.2.
 In the absence of an adequate design S-N fatigue curve, it will be necessary to demonstrate by component testing that the fatigue limits of 2X the design stress at temperature and cycles as well as 20X cycles at temperature and design stress can be met.

-I-6.2.3.6 Shear Stress Allowable
+2.6.2.3.6 Shear Stress Allowable

 In a modular coil, the shear stress limits will be defined by the adhesive and cohesive strengths of the epoxy as it bonds the cable, the glass and the glass to the cable matrix.
-Accordingly, refer to Sect.
-I-5.2.1.3 to determine the shear stress allowables of the modular coil.
+Accordingly, refer to Section 2.5.1.1.3 to determine the shear stress allowables of the modular coil.

-I-7.0 CRITICAL DESIGN ISSUES
+2.7 CRITICAL DESIGN ISSUES

-Operational experience [Ref.
-11] has shown that failures are most likely to occur at points of discontinuity, such as at joints (bolted, soldered, brazed, or welded), at electrical lead terminations, and at coolant connections.
+Operational experience [Reference 11] has shown that failures are most likely to occur at points of discontinuity, such as at joints (bolted, soldered, brazed, or welded), at electrical lead terminations, and at coolant connections.
 These problems often occur because they are overlooked, since they are considered "design details" which are often deferred until late in the design process and often not included in critical design reviews, at least not at all stages.
 In an attempt to avoid these problems, the NCSX Project requires that these details be defined and engineered at a level consistent with the overall design and be presented at each critical design review stage of the project.

-SECTION II.
-CRYOGENIC DESIGN CRITERIA
+3 CRYOGENIC DESIGN CRITERIA